gmongaras/Cottention_Transformer/README.md

 ## Inference

-An inference playgorund can be run with pretrained models by running the `BERT_Trainer/infer.py` and replacing `model_path` with the path to the checkpoint of the model.
-Additionally, for softmax models, `attention_type` should be set to `soft` and for cosine, `attention_type` should be set to `cos`.
+An inference playground can be utilized with pretrained models by running the `BERT_Trainer/infer.py` and replacing `model_path` with the path to the checkpoint of the model.
+Additionally, for softmax models, `attention_type` should be set to `soft` and for cosine, `attention_type` should be set to `cos` in the files themselves.

 # Pre-trained Models